DhananjayAshok/DetectiveGames/BasicTutorial.md

 ### Repeat for all Accusable Characters
 Repeat the above process for characters who are reasonable suspects i.e you want the player to be able to accuse them and take them to court.
 It is okay if they overlap and look weird in the scene view of unity, when you actually transition to the scene the  game will delete all of these but the suspect that the player is accusing.

+# Final Steps
-## Step 8: Fixing Lighting
+## Step 1: Fixing Lighting
 You may need to pre-bake lighting for all the scenes.
-Go to Windows-> Rendering->Lighting and compute lightmaps/ bake lighting.
+Go to Windows-> Rendering->Lighting and compute lightmaps/ bake lighting with each scene open.

-## Step 9: Build and Play
+## Step 2: Build and Play
 That's it.
 You're done!
+- Go to File->Build Settings-> Player Settings and change the details to fit your needs.
+Pick the intended target platform here (you can change this easily).
+- When you are ready go to File->Build Settings-> Build and Run